Alpha BRAIN Review

 Dreams

-One of the more interesting effects of Alpha BRAIN – which doesn’t always come up in their advertising – is that it sometimes creates intensely vivid, often lucid, dreams.
+One of the more interesting effects of Alpha BRAIN — which doesn’t always come up in the advertising — is that it sometimes creates intensely vivid, often lucid, dreams.
 This is because the product primarily influences acetylcholine.

 Acetylcholine is an important neurotransmitter that works with the parasympathetic nervous system to calm the body after a fight-or-flight response.
 It also orchestrates some release of other neurotransmitters (like serotonin and dopamine) that influence mood, hunger, memory, and more.
 Interestingly, acetylcholine seems to affect the start of REM sleep at night and can influence your dreams.
 Some researchers think it might be involved in muscle movement during sleep paralysis and dreams (though others think that might be from other neurotransmitters at work).
 Higher levels of acetylcholine during sleep also mean that you’ll experience REM for longer, which creates longer dreams that you’ll have a higher likelihood of remembering.

 Alpha BRAIN contains several products that boost acetylcholine at the start and prevent it from leaving your system quickly, increasing your overall levels of acetylcholine from both ends of the process.
 Even those who don’t get a lot of everyday effects from Alpha BRAIN often find that their dreams are weirder because the product relies on acetylcholine to impact the body.
-In the next section, we’ll discuss acetylcholine and what ingredients in Alpha BRAIN influence it.
+It’s worth noting that other nootropics and prescription medications to improve cognitive function also cause observable changes in dreaming, so this side effect isn’t specific to Alpha BRAIN.
+Later on, we’ll explore acetylcholine and what ingredients in Alpha BRAIN influence it.

-Onnit Flow Blend, 650mg
+Onnit Flow Blend

 L-tyrosine

 Tyrosine (present in Alpha BRAIN in its bioavailable form, L-tyrosine) is a non-essential amino acid with a big role.
 It’s one of the precursors necessary for producing the critical neurotransmitters epinephrine, norepinephrine, and dopamine.
 Not having enough tyrosine won’t ruin a workout, but it might stunt your cognition.
-Some studies have found that taking a tyrosine supplement helps to promote cognitive flexibility and improve short-term memory during stressful or cognitively demanding situations (which deplete your natural norepinephrine and dopamine stores).
+Some studies have found that taking a tyrosine supplement helps to promote cognitive flexibility and improve short-term memory during stressful or cognitively demanding situations (which can deplete your natural norepinephrine and dopamine stores).

 L-theanine